keyanmech08/PlanIT/README.md

 # PlanIT

+Hi Tehere.....

+I have implemented a TestNG based Java project to complete the home test with Page Factory, Reusable components & extended reports.
+Also i have used maven as a build tool for the CI/CD approach.

+In order to run the tests from commandline, we need to go to the project directory and type mvn clean install from command promt.
+Thanks !

+Also please find my below thoughts for each questions.

 Questions
 1. What other possible scenario’s would you suggest for testing the Jupiter Toys application?
     SCN_001: Login possitive & negative scenarios